Evade ChatGPT Detectors via A Single Space

-In Table~\ref{tab:cases}, we provide concrete examples to demonstrate the contents generated with different strategies.
-The contents reveal some interesting behaviors of ChatGPT detectors.
+In Table~\ref{tab:cases}, we provide concrete examples to demonstrate the texts generated with different strategies.
+The texts reveal some interesting behaviors of ChatGPT detectors.

 Firstly, the detector fails to leverage explicit semantic information for their detection.
 In this case, the responses of both no-prompt and SpaceInfi contain ``As an AI language model''.
 Interestingly, the SpaceInfi strategy still successfully evades the detector.
-This verifies that the detector is not sensitive to the semantics of the content.
-Therefore, {\bf detectors do not rely on the semantic gap to differentiate human-generated and AI-genereated contents}.
+This verifies that the detector is not sensitive to the semantics of the text.
+Therefore, {\bf detectors do not rely on the semantic gap to differentiate human-generated and AI-genereated texts}.

 Secondly, different strategies have different impact on the quality of the response.
 Evidently, the SpaceInfi strategy, which adds a single space, does not affect the original response quality.
 We also did not find clear impact of the act-like-a-human strategy on response quality.
 However, the style switch strategies do affect the response quality.
 That is, although the answers remain correct, their presentation becomes less acceptable.
 As the style intensifies, the acceptability of the answer format declines.
-According to the contents, SpaceInfi is the only strategy that retains the response quality and evasion rate.
+According to the texts, SpaceInfi is the only strategy that retains the response quality and evasion rate.